reinthal/proxmox-demo/presenation/slides.md

 - Essential Cloud features, networking, storage and compute
 - Compared public cloud offerings with Proxmox
-- Demo of some proxmox features
+- Demo of some Proxmox features
-- Bare metal hosts on hetzner running proxmox provides one order of magnitude lower prices
+- Bare metal hosts on Hetzner running Proxmox provides one order of magnitude lower prices
 - Time vs Cost

 ---

-> the end
+> The end